 Lightweight Directory Access Protocol (LDAP)

-LDAP (Lightweight Directory Access Protocol) is a standardized protocol for accessing and managing directory information services over an IP network.
-It provides a structured, hierarchical way to organize and retrieve data efficiently, making it widely used in enterprise environments for authentication and directory services.
+LDAP is a standardized protocol for accessing and managing directory information services over IP networks.
+It provides a structured, hierarchical way to organize and retrieve data efficiently, making it essential for enterprise authentication, user management, and directory services.

 Key Points

-- LDAP organizes data in a directory tree for fast lookups and scalable management.
+- Organizes data in a directory tree for fast lookups and scalable management

 How LDAP Works

-LDAP organizes data in a directory tree, where each entry is uniquely identified and can be queried using filters.
-This structure enables fast lookups and scalable management of directory information.
+LDAP structures data in a directory tree, where each entry has a unique identifier and can be queried using filters.
+This design enables efficient data retrieval and scalable directory management.

 Core Components